Plaza Tower: Debris and fire and continued decay

 On May 20, 2021, a piece of the Plaza Tower fell from top of the building, injuring one person.
 This debris caused the closure of many major roads in New Orleans such as parts of Howard Avenue and Loyola Avenue.
-New Orleans officials and Jaeger stated that the property would receive new fencing and a net that would catch any more debris, were it to fall off of the building.
+New Orleans officials and current property owner Joe Jaeger stated that the property would receive new fencing and a net that would catch any more debris, were it to fall off of the building.
 More roads were subsequently added to the closure list.
 These closures will be in place until a new fence is put up around the building and when the area is deemed safe for pedestrians.
-The area around the Plaza Tower reopened on July 16 after netting was placed at the top of the building to catch any more debris, were it to fall from the building.
+The area around the Plaza Tower reopened on July 16 after the netting was placed.

-In the early morning hours of January 10, 2022, a fire was reported in the Plaza Tower.
-Smoke was seen from the roof from flowing up through the elevator shafts.
+On January 10, 2022, a fire was reported in the Plaza Tower.
+Smoke was seen from the roof, escaping via the elevator shafts.
 New Orleans Fire Department responded and put the flames out that same day.

-On 10 January 2023, the long derelict building was again in local news as pieces falling dangerously to the ground again prompted closure of surrounding streets.
+On 10 January 2023, debris again fell from the long-derelict building, prompting closure of surrounding streets.